 Your brain also sends signals to your muscles.
 These signals tell them to move quickly so they can help you escape whatever danger you think might be coming toward you.

 If you fear heights, for example, you will probably start to sweat and shake before you even get near a high place.
-That’s because your mind tells your body that you are going into danger.
+That’s because your mind tells your body that you are in danger.

 How Do I Know if I Have a Fear?